 Maybe it’s not that your driving is bad – just that your driving record is.
 Whether it’s a string of traffic violations, a couple of insurance claims, or even a low credit score, there are many reasons an insurance company might consider you a higher risk to insure.
 Regardless of the reason, as a driver in Wisconsin, you still need car insurance.

-Before you go online to start your search, however, there are some important things you should know.
+Before you start your search for online car insurance quotes, there are some important things you should know.
 Continue reading to learn the secrets that no one tells you about getting an online car insurance quote for a high-risk driver.

 Run from Companies that Promise ‘Cheap’ Rates